Fill Out Form 56 Online in 2026

 Where to file Form 56?

-To submit Form 56, first ensure you have filled it out completely.
+First, ensure you've accurately completed IRS Form 56 online.
 Then, mail it to the IRS Center where the individual you represent files tax returns.

 Remember, Form 56 cannot be e-filed with the 1040 return.
 It must be submitted separately.
 For detailed guidance, consult the Form 56 Instructions.